wikimedia/eventgate/README.md

 ## Questions/Thoughts:
 - We should leave off file extensions from versioned schemas in the schema repo, so they work without appending them to the schema uris

-- Should we configure schemas for topics by final topic or by un prefixed stream name?  -- by stream!  topic should be abstracted.

 - Should we have a query param to allow/disallow partial batch production on any error? i.e. should remaining events be produced if one fails?
 This is the default behavior, but maybe users want to configure this.

-- Should `?hasty=true` (fire and forget) mode use a non guarunteed Kafka producer?
+- Should `?hasty=true` (fire and forget) mode use a non 'guarunteed' (async no ack) Kafka producer?

-- Should `stream_name` be part of API and not part of event???? probably!!!
+- Should `stream_name` be part of API and not part of event????
 --  PROBLEM: If it is part of the API, how can we dynamically produce to error topic?
     Currently this is set by mapping the event to a new error Event object that has `stream_name` (AKA `meta.topic`) set.
-If it is part of the HTTP API, we would also need some kind of `extractEventErrorTopic` or something, which starts making Eventbus more opinionated.  :/  Perhaps we should just keep `stream_name` in the event after all.
+If it is part of the HTTP API, Eventbus would also need some kind of `extractErrorEventTopic` function, which starts making Eventbus more opinionated.  :/  Perhaps we should just keep `stream_name` in the event after all.